 We even witnessed a neighboring camper bake an entire lasagna over his open fire, and I only wish I had thought of that before.

-So with having about five different ways to make a grill cheesed sandwich or cup of coffee, there are many reasons to have some favorite rugged recipes in the lineup.
+So with having about five different ways to make a grilled cheesed sandwich or cup of coffee, there are many reasons to have some favorite rugged recipes in the lineup.
 Having the Shasta in an area with no electrical hookups, using the generator or propane for charging batteries or heating hot water rather than cooking, or tent camping in an area dry enough to enforce a fire ban, are a few instances where low maintenance meals are ideal.

 Plus we just enjoy preparing food this way.
 For many people who love to camp, the creative cooking is their favorite part of the experience.